NishatTUC/ExpertJavaRefactoring-With-ChatGPT/README.md

 1. **Raw Data:** Anonymized data collected from participants, including response times and correctness scores.
 2. **Code Snippets:** Java code snippets refactored or reviewed during the study.
 3. **Survey Materials:** Questionnaires and interview scripts used to gather qualitative data.
-4. **Analysis Scripts:** Python/R/other scripts and detailed methodology used for data analysis.

 **Usage:**
 Researchers and developers interested in this study can clone or download the repository and follow the README for guidance.
 Please acknowledge the original thesis in any publications or further research.